Arclmpulse/group-30-vision/README.md

 Added a spreadsheet function to the record function for debugging.

 ### Version 4.1
 Changed resolution, loosened the thresholding for detecting round objects.
-Will play around with it later to fix it once it's mounted.
+Will play around with it later to fix it once it's mounted, though it seems to work very well for a tennis ball.

-Added some little changes to fix motion.
-Will need to fix better later once I understand the particle filter.
+Added some little changes to fix motion, can detect rolling objects at a slow speed reasonably well.
+Will need to fix better later once I understand the particle filter, might ask Kevin to just implement his.

 Some other bugs came up, will fix later.
 Need to compartmentalize too.

 ### Version 4.0
-Switched to SDK, fixed sensor issues with XYZ coordinates.
+Switched to Intel's SDK, fixed sensor issues with XYZ coordinates.
 Accuracy seems to be extremely high.

 Added a record function with a hotkey, will output to directory.